 Fish Where The Fish Are (Part 2) – 3 principles for managing your company LinkedIn page

 Posted Date: 03/10/2018 16:29:19

-In the first part of this blog series we have established the importance of a company LinkedIn page, and we can now create implementation guidelines to ensure it is being optimised.
+In the first part of this blog series we have established the importance of a LinkedIn profile, and we can now create implementation guidelines to ensure it is being optimised.
 As a general rule, your profile should produce relevant and interesting content that rewards followers for connecting with you.
 Adhering to the following 3 principles will hopefully aid you in maximising the effectiveness of your LinkedIn activity.

-A company LinkedIn page is effectively an advert for your business; it is therefore paramount that it is visually engaging, up to date and content rich.
+As a contractor, your LinkedIn page is effectively an advert for your business; it is therefore paramount that it is visually engaging, up to date and content rich.
 It can be argued that promotion is most effective when the source appears to have no relation to the company, so if interesting content is shared or commented upon by a user this is perceived as a hugely authentic form of advertising.

 Webcast – “Building Your Follower Ecosystem and What This Means for You”

 Blog – “7 Steps to LinkedIn Publishing Success” - Siofra Pratt – Social Talent - http://www.socialtalent.co/blog/7-steps-linkedin-publishing-success#sthash.EwI9ZYU4.dpuf

 Blog & Infographic – “12 Things to do after you publish a blog on LinkedIn” – Siofra Pratt – Social Talent

 Blog – “55 Blogging Statistics and Facts Everyone Should Know”- Samantha Durant, Impact - http://www.impactbnd.com/blogging-statistics-55-re...